czbiohub-sf/luminoth/README.md

 ```buildoutcfg
 nvidia-docker run -it -p <your port>:<exposed port> -v <your dir>:/<dirname inside docker> imaging_docker:gpu_py36_cu90 bash
 ```
-Once docker is run from cloned luminoth-uv-imaging folder run the below command, make sure you have tensorflow-gpu and not tensorflow
+Once docker is run from cloned luminoth folder run the below command, make sure you have tensorflow-gpu and not tensorflow
 ```
 python setup.py install
 ```